briandudey/100-days-of-code/r1-log.md

 Realized I shorted myself a day on Twitter - fixed that.
 Got up to challenge #80 on FreeCodeCamp.
 Also, continued my exploration of JavaScript objects which can include arrays and arrays can include objects Two hours with mentor (Anna)

+### R1D6
+So many objects and arrays.
+I have moments where I think I get it and then others where it all escapes me.
+It really is a whole new language.

+### R1D7
+Tomorrow is my test and I am incredibly nervous.
+I know I have tried my best to get all the information down in an incredibly short period of time.
+We'll see how things go tomorrow.
+Wish me luck!